TDRoss/JFPL-Optimization/README.md

   - `use_wc`: GW to use wildcard (fixed)
   - `use_bb`: GW to use bench boost (fixed)
   - `use_fh`: GW to use free hit (fixed)
+  - `use_tc`: GW to use triple captain (fixed)
   - `chip_limits`: how many chips of each kind can be used by solver (you need to set it to at least 1 when force using a chip)
   - `no_chip_gws`: list of GWs to ban solver from using a chip
   - `allowed_chip_gws`: dictionary of list of GWs to allow chips to be used.
 For example
     `"allowed_chip_gws": {"wc": [27,31]}`
     will allow solver to use WC in GW27 and GW31, but not in another GW
+  - `forced_chip_gws`: dictionary of list of GWs to force chips to be used.
+Instead of 'allowing' chips, it makes sure that chips are used
+  - `run_chip_combinations`: generates a list of chip combinations to be tried one-by-one, instead of leaving to the solver
   - `num_transfers`: fixed number of transfers for this GW
   - `hit_limit`: limit on total hits can be taken by the solver for entire horizon
   - `preseason`: solve flag for GW1 where team data is not important